johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 3. Create a focused branch with a descriptive name.
 4. Implement and test the change.
 5. Open a pull request linked to the issue.
-6. Request a review from the assigned teammate.
+6. Request reviews from at least two assigned teammates.
-7. Address the reviewer’s feedback.
+7. Address the reviewers’ feedback.
-8. Merge only after receiving at least one approval and passing the required CI checks.
+8. Merge only after receiving at least two teammate approvals and passing all required CI checks.

+> **Important:** The two teammate approvals and the CI checks are separate requirements.
+A successful CI check does not count as a peer-review approval.

 Keep pull requests focused.
 Unrelated changes should be submitted separately.